 The mechanism of the toxic effect involves metabolic acidosis, respiratory alkalosis, hypoglycaemia, and potassium depletion.
 Salicylate poisoning is characterised by extreme acid-base disturbances, electrolyte disturbances and decreased levels of consciousness.
 There are differences between acute and chronic toxicity and a varying clinical picture which is dependent on the age of the patient and their kidney function.
-The major feature of poisoning is metabolic acidosis due to "uncoupling of oxidative phosphorylation" which produces an increased metabolic rate, increased oxygen consumption, increased formation of carbon dioxide, increased heat production and increased utilisation of glucose.
+The major feature of poisoning is metabolic acidosis due to "uncoupling of oxidative phosphorylation" which produces an increased metabolic rate, increased oxygen consumption, increased formation of carbon dioxide, increased heat production and increased ullisation of glucose.
 Direct stimulation of the respiratory centre leads to hyperventilation and respiratory alkalosis.
-This leads to compensatory increased renal excretion of bicarbonate which contributes to the metabolic acidosis which may occur as a result of increased glucose demand, increased rates of tissue glycolysis, and impaired rate of glucose synthesis.
-NOTE: Tissue glucose levels may be lower than plasma levels.
-Hyperglycaemia may occur due to increased glycogenolysis.
+This leads to compensatory increased renal excretion of bicarbonate which contributes to the metabolic acidosis which may cocurit or develop subsequently.
+Hypoglycaemia may occur as a result of increased glycogenolysis.
 Potassium depletion occurs as a result of increased renal excretion as well as intracellular movement of potassium.